With stress in the U.S. on the rise, it’s no wonder more than half of Americans suffer from high blood pressure.

 CBD oil has been shown to reduce anxiety in animal studies by the National Institute for Drug Abuse (NIDA).
 This study demonstrated that symptoms that accompany anxiety, like high blood pressure and rapid heart rate, were improved by use of CBD.

 Inflammation doesn’t only occur in your joints.
 In fact, research shows that CBD oil can reduce inflammation in the heart and blood vessels in the brain.

 Called a “vasorelaxant” by researchers, CBD oil’s anti-inflammatory properties may lower blood pressure by allowing the free flow of blood through your heart, arteries and veins.

 According to the National Institutes of Health (NIH), acute pain can lead to high blood pressure.
 Because CBD acts on the pain receptors in the brain, the pain-relieving properties of CBD could lead to decreased blood pressure.

 CBD Improves Sleep

-As CBD reduces stress, you may see an increase in your quality of sleep.
+As CBD reduces stress, you may see an increase in your quality of sleep and general wellness.